Dan Cronin: Succession

 In September 2021, Cronin announced that he would not run for re-election at the end of his term in 2022.
 At the time, his campaign fund held over $400,000.
 Though he stated that he was not leaving because of the Democratic majority on the board, he continued to express frustration with the partisan disputes.
 Supporters have encouraged him to run for statewide or federal office in the future.
 Cronin was mentioned as a potential challenger to incumbent J. B. Pritzker in the 2022 race for governor, but he dismissed such speculation.
 He supported Irvin, a candidate in the Republican primary, as a member of Irvin's law enforcement advisory council.

 Cronin endorsed Hart, who by then had moved to Hinsdale, to succeed him as board chairman during the 2022 elections.
 Hart won the Republican primary but was defeated by Deb Conroy, a state representative and the Democratic nominee.
-Cronin intends to serve on nonprofit boards and remain politically active, using his campaign fund to support like-minded candidates.
+Cronin shared his plans to serve on nonprofit boards and remain politically active, using his campaign fund to support like-minded candidates.
 Upon leaving office as board chairman, Cronin formed the DuPage Leadership political action committee to promote Republicans and Democrats running for local office.
 He also announced plans to continue working at his law firm, take a European vacation, and mentor young policymakers.